ma3kik/getdata-007/CodeBook.md

 # 2. activity
 This variable indicates a type of activity which the subject took.
 It can take six values:
 - WALKING
+- WALKING_UPSTAIRS
+- WALKING_DOWNSTAIRS
+- SITTING
+- STANDING
-- WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+- LAYING.

 # 3. the 66 Signals
 The rest of the variables are signals measured by the sensors.
 The variable names are for example "tBodyAcc-mean()-Y" or "fBodyAccJerk-std()-Z".
 The component of a variable name represents the content of the measurements:
 - "t" or "f"
 -- indicates if the variable is in a time domain or in a frequency domain.
 - "BodyAcc" indicates that the variable is a body accelearation signal.
 - "GrabityAcc" indicates that the variable is a gravity accelearation signal.
 	-